The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Francis Bacon's Seated Figure 1983 (signed) is estimated to be worth between £13,000 and £20,000.
-This intaglio print from 1983 has shown consistent value growth, with an average annual growth rate of 4%.
-This work has an auction history of 38 total sales since its entry to the market on 28th April 1998.
-In the last 12 months, the hammer price has ranged from £7,000 in June 2022 to £19,163 in October 2022.
+Francis Bacon's Seated Figure 1983 (signed), a striking intaglio print from 1983, is estimated to be worth between £8,500 and £13,000.
+Over the past 12 months, the artwork has sold once, with an average selling price of £7,727.
+This artwork has shown consistent value growth, with an average annual growth rate of 2%.
+This work has an auction history of 39 total sales since its entry to the market in April 1998.
+In the last five years, the hammer price has ranged from £7,000 in June 2022 to £19,163 in October 2022.
 The edition size of this artwork is limited to 99.

 Created with Highcharts 11.4.8© MyArtBroker